kalaitzi-gif/DSCI510FinalProject/README.md

 - Indicator Value

-**STEP D**

-Standardizes column names across the DEWP CSV file and the raw WB JSON file to merge the files in preparation for analysis in 'run_analysis.py'.
+**STEP D: Standardize columns across DEWP CSV file and raw WB JSON file to merge the files in preparation for analysis in 'run_analysis.py'.**

-In this step, we convert our WB JSON data from long to wide format.
-Next, we merge (outer) our processed 'filtered_dartmouth_df' with our processed 'wb_records_wide', based on the union of keys from both dataframes ('Country' and 'Year')
+6.)
+Convert raw WB JSON data from long to wide format

+7.)
+Perform outer merge on processed 'filtered_dartmouth_df' file with processed 'wb_records_wide' file, based on the union of keys from both dataframes ('Country' and 'Year')

+8.)
+Save merged file

 The exact processes utilized for cleaning the data necessary for this project are detailed in the section headers of each file